 With that, Christopher whacked her and Michele hit him back.

 Stop it!
 Youre going to Lake Arrowhead and you need to pack.
 I dont feel well, so please stop!
 Paula shouted, surprised by her sudden strength.

 Both children looked guilty.
 But Christopher hit his sister one more time.

 Christopher ran out of the room.
 Michele had a martyrs look on her face as she picked up the tray and left.
 She always hated to lose an argument with her brother.

-Sallys mother says you need to drink lots of juice.”
+Sallys mother says you need to drink lots of juice.

 Paula obediently drank, feeling worse by the minute.

-“We can stay at Sallys until Daddy gets here.”
+We can stay at Sallys until Daddy gets here.

 Paula weakly nodded.